 ANAT alumnus Jasmine Miikika Craciun, 'My Healing' 2021.
 Image courtesy the artist

 ANAT alumnus Jasmine Miikika Craciun, My Healing, 2021.
-Image courtesy the artist
+Image courtesy the artist.

 ANAT alumni are drawn from multiple programs across ANAT’s thirty three year history.
 Presented in partnership with Illuminate Adelaide, New Light 2021 showcased experimental and diverse moving image works by contemporary First Nations artists.
 The New Light program has considerable lineage.
 A series of moving image works were first commissioned by ANAT in association with the City of Adelaide for the 2017 TARNANTHI: Festival of Contemporary Aboriginal & Torres Strait Islander Art.
 Four contemporary First Nations artists created short experimental projection works, which screened as part of the East End Moving Image program in Adelaide.
 The National Film and Sound Archive of Australia went on to support the work to screen at the Enlighten Festival, Canberra in 2018.
 In 2019, two of the New Light artists, Brad Darkson and Raymond Zada were selected to present their work at ISEA2019 in Gwangju, South Korea.